my-master/SpacyTokenizer/README.md

 ## Tokenizers
 There are two types of tokenizers, `SpacyTokenizer` and `StreamSpacyTokenizer`.
-The latter uses spaCy's [Language.pipe()](https://spacy.io/api/language#pipe) object to allow multithreading.
+The latter uses spaCy's [Language.pipe()](https://spacy.io/api/language#pipe) object to allow multi-threading.
 However, the performance of the multithreading class can be unexpected depending on you system, parameter `n_threads` might be ingnored and spaCy would take as much threads as your system has, which results in processor overloading.